 - The inner layer, called the serous pericardium, helps to lubricate your heart, preventing friction with nearby tissues.

 Both layers perform vital functions to keep your heart healthy and functioning properly.
 If any part of the pericardium becomes inflamed or swollen, it puts pressure on your heart and affects its ability to pump blood.
 Pericardial disease usually happens suddenly and doesn’t last long.
 This brief, but painful episode is known as acute pericarditis.
 If symptoms develop gradually or persist longer than three months, then you’re considered to have developed chronic pericardial disease.
+Call or visit close by cardiologist in Manhattan for accurate diagnosis and proper treatment plan.

 Symptoms of Pericarditis